-If you have questions on this rule, call or email LT Christopher Mercurio, Chief of Waterway Management, U.S. Coast Guard Sector Buffalo; telephone 716-843-9343, email SectorBuffaloMarineSafety@uscg.mil.
-If you have questions on viewing or submitting material to the docket, call Barbara Hairston, Program Manager, Docket Operations, telephone 202-366-9826.
+If you have questions on this proposed rule, call or email LT Christopher Mercurio, Chief of Waterway Management, U.S. Coast Guard Sector Buffalo; telephone 716-843-9343, email SectorBuffaloMarineSafety@uscg.mil.
+If you have questions on viewing or submitting material to the docket, call Renee V. Wright, Program Manager, Docket Operations, telephone 202-366-9826.

 We encourage you to participate in this rulemaking by submitting comments and related materials.
 All comments received will be posted without change to http://www.regulations.gov and will include any personal information you have provided.

-If you submit a comment, please include the docket number for this rulemaking (USCG-2013-0418), indicate the specific section of this document to which each comment applies, and provide a reason for each suggestion or recommendation.
-You may submit your comments and material online at http://www.regulations.gov or by fax, mail, or hand delivery, but please use only one of these means.
-If you submit a comment online, it will be considered received by the Coast Guard when the comment is successfully transmitted.
-If you fax, hand deliver, or mail your comment, it will be considered received by the Coast Guard when the comment is received at the Docket Management Facility.
+If you submit a comment, please include the docket number for this rulemaking (USCG-2012-0043), indicate the specific section of this document to which each comment applies, and provide a reason for each suggestion or recommendation.
+You may submit your comments and material online (via http://www.regulations.gov) or by fax, mail, or hand delivery, but please use only one of these means.
+If you submit a comment online via www.regulations.gov, it will be considered received by the Coast Guard when you successfully transmit the comment.
+If you fax, hand deliver, or mail your comment, it will be considered as having been received by the Coast Guard when it is received at the Docket Management Facility.
 We recommend that you include your name and a mailing address, an email address, or a telephone number in the body of your document so that we can contact you if we have questions regarding your submission.

 Anyone can search the electronic form of comments received into any of our dockets by the name of the individual submitting the comment (or signing the comment, if submitted on behalf of an association, business, labor union, etc.).
 You may review a Privacy Act notice regarding our public dockets in the January 17, 2008, issue of the Federal Register (73 FR 3316).

-The Antique Boat Show is an annual event involving hydroplane and power boat races that has taken place over the last 36 years.
-The Antique Boat Show takes place on the Niagara River within a 2.5 mile course located near the Buffalo Launch Club in Grand Island, NY.
-Typically, the event takes place on the first or second Saturday of September.
+Between 10 a.m. and 4 p.m. on Sept.
+8, 2012, a series of hydroplane and power boat races will take place on the Niagara River near Grand Island, NY.
 The Captain of the Port Buffalo has determined that hydroplane racing presents significant hazards to public spectators and participants.